devflowinc/ruby-sdk/docs/OrganizationApi.md

 Get Organization Usage

 Get Organization Usage  Fetch the current usage specification of an organization by its id.
-The auth'ed user must be an admin or owner of the organization to fetch it.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples